youndon/Sky/app/src/main/java/com/example/sky/lessons/Lesson 4: Layouts in Jetpack Compose.md

 ## Analysing a modifier

-Since `Modifier` and `LayoutModifier` are public interfaces, you can create your own modifiers.
-As we used `Modifier.padding` before, let's analyse its implementation to understand modifiers better.
+Since `com.example.sky.Modifier` and `LayoutModifier` are public interfaces, you can create your own modifiers.
+As we used `com.example.sky.Modifier.padding` before, let's analyse its implementation to understand modifiers better.

 [`padding`](https://cs.android.com/androidx/platform/frameworks/support/+/androidx-main-release:compose/foundation/foundation-layout/src/commonMain/kotlin/androidx/compose/foundation/layout/Padding.kt) is a function that is backed up by a class that implements the `LayoutModifier` interface and it's going to override the `measure` method. `PaddingModifier` is a regular class that implements `equals()` so the modifier can be compared across recompositions.